geerlingguy/ansible-role-mailhog/README.md

 The mhsendmail binary that will be installed.
 You can find the latest version or a 32-bit version by visiting the [mhsendmail project releases page](https://github.com/mailhog/mhsendmail/releases).

-After installation, if you're using `mhsendmail` as a sendmail alternative, you need to update your application server's configuration to use the full path to `mhsendmail`.
-For example, to override PHP's `sendmail_path`, using the default settings for this role, add the following to `php.ini`:

-    sendmail_path = /opt/mailhog/mhsendmail

 ## Dependencies

   - geerlingguy.daemonize